-So how to rank them?
-If we merely lined up the 15 distinct models in order of excellence the list would end up just being a chronological affair from oldest to newest, with the possible exception of the odd iPhone 5C or SE.
+If we merely lined up the distinct models in order of technical excellence, then the list would end up just being a chronological affair from oldest to newest…with the possible exception of the odd iPhone 5C or SE.

 The iPhone 5 was a brilliant phone when it was released in 2012, and it was still pretty great when Apple dressed it up in plastic and knocked £80 off the price in 2013.
 And those colours!
 Whether or not you liked them, you have to admit they were daring (or utterly mad) picks by Apple.